marshka/master-thesis-template-polimi/README.md

 - Avoid using `\vspace` in figures unless it's absolutely necessary.
 It usually messes with the space below the caption.

+- Single quotation marks are produced in LaTeX using \` and '.
+Double quotation marks are produced by typing \`\` and ''.
+The undirected double quote character " produces double right quotation marks: it should never be used where left quotation marks are required ([source](https://www.maths.tcd.ie/~dwilkins/LaTeXPrimer/QuotDash.html)).

 - Avoid defining your own chapters and sections styles.
 Stick to what the template uses.

 - Should you have to cite more than one reference at once, put them together inside the curly brackets.